Anti-English sentiment: Outside the United Kingdom

-Australia and New Zealand
+Australia

-"Pommy" or "Pom" (acronym for 'Prisoner of [his] Majesty) is a common Australasian and South African slang word for the English, often combined with "whing[e]ing" (complaining) to make the expression "whingeing Pom" – an English immigrant who stereotypically complains about everything.
-Although the term is sometimes applied to British immigrants generally, it is usually applied specifically to the English, by both Australians and New Zealanders.
+"Pommy" or "Pom" (acronym for 'Prisoner of [his] Majesty) is a common Australian slang word for the English, often combined with "whing[e]ing" (complaining) to make the expression "whingeing Pom" – an English immigrant who stereotypically complains about everything.
+Although the term is sometimes applied to British immigrants generally, it is usually applied specifically to the English.
 From the 19th century, there were feelings among established Australians that many immigrants from England were poorly skilled, unwanted by their home country and unappreciative of the benefits of their new country.

 In recent years, complaints about two newspaper articles blaming English tourists for littering a local beach and calling the English "Filthy Poms" in the headlines and "Poms fill the summer of our discontent", were accepted as complaints and settled through conciliation by the Australian Human Rights Commission when the newspapers published apologies.
 Letters and articles which referred to English people as "Poms" or "Pommies" did not meet the threshold for racial hatred.
 In 2007 a complaint to Australia's Advertising Standards Bureau about a television commercial using the term "Pom" was upheld and the commercial was withdrawn.

+The Australian word is infrequently used in New Zealand to refer to a British immigrant.